 - Prolotherapy Treatment for Chronic Lower Back Pain

 - Spinal Cord Stimulation

 - Spinal Cord Stimulator Implant

 - Stem Cell Prolotherapy

 - Thoracic Epidural Steroid Injection

 - Thoracic Transforaminal Epidural Steroid Injection

 Dr Jose Veliz MD is also dedicated to developing new techniques through participation in continuing medical education related to Spinal Pain.
 This ongoing and never ending continuing medical education leads to effective approaches to alleviate neck pain and back pain for our patients.

 Spinal Pain-related services are provided in one convenient location.
-Physician office visits, X-rays and MRI imaging, physical therapy, and pain management procedures are all centralized at Palomar Pain Management Center’s Escondido location for patient convenience and ease of treatment.
+Physician office visits, X-rays and MRI imaging, physical therapy, and pain management procedures are all centralized at Palomar Spine & Pain’s Escondido location for patient convenience and ease of treatment.